learn-co-curriculum/oo-ruby-video-object-orientation-overview/README.md

+# Video: Object-Orientation Overview

 ## Overview

 This video gives a concise introduction to Object Orientation.
 There may be several concepts that you're unfamiliar with but the subsequent lessons will take a closer look at each of the topics covered and you'll have plenty of practice via labs.

 ## Objectives